 Some courses are taken at various levels.
-Students are encouraged to work closely with their AAC Advisor to see if the exam (Calculus, Computer Programming, English, Modern Languages) is needed.
+Students are encouraged to work closely with their AAC Advisor to see if a placement exam (Calculus, Computer Programming, English, Modern Languages) is needed.
 Students should also refer to credits received through Advanced Placement, International Baccalaureate or Transfer Credit.

-There will be a 2-hour assessment for 21-120 (Differential and Integral Calculus) followed by a 2-hour assessment for 21-122 (Integration and Approximation).
-If passed, the assessment for 21-120 will allow students to be eligible to take the 21-122 assessment.
-It does NOT give students course credit.
-It allows students to take the next level calculus course in the fall.
+There are assessments available for 21-120 (Differential and Integral Calculus) and 21-122 (Integration and Approximation).
+If a student passes the assessment for 21-120, they will be eligible to then take the 21-122 assessment.

 What about advanced standing credit?